Platinum-Pluto/Public-Key-Infrastructure-Setup-Using-Ansible/README.md

 ![Alt text](images/5.PNG)

-> ⚠️ **Warning:** You might have to reboot the virtual machine afterwards after the onfiguration using the command ` reboot` in terminal
+> ⚠️ **Warning:** You might have to reboot the virtual machine afterwards after the configuration using the command ` reboot` in terminal

 # Database Setup